marcus-cr/darkvanguard/_posts/2025-05-18-wireguard-site-to-site.md

 ## Final Thoughts

 Want even more flexibility?
-Add a second VPS in another different region, and use multiple WireGuard configs on your phone or laptop to switch based on location.
+Add a second VPS in another different region, and use multiple WireGuard configs on your phone or laptop to switch based on your current location.
 I may cover multi-region/failover configs in a future post.

-Let me know if you have questions or want help adapting this to your own setup.